Best Backpack for Thailand | How to Pick a Backpack for Thailand

 Theft resistant

-Thailand is a safe country to travel in and you can feel incredibly relaxed here.
-Unfortunately, minor theft and pickpocketing can be common.
-Ensure you pick a travel backpack that offers lockable zippers and put your locks on when you leave your room or during any transit days to keep unwanted hands out.
+Thailand is safe country to travel in and you can feel relaxed here.
+Unfortunately, minor theft is common.
+Keep unwanted hands out by picking a pack that offers lockable zippers and put your locks on when you leave your room or during transit days.

 Ergonomic and height adjustable

-If you’re sitting on the back of a motorbike or walking for a kilometer or two in the equatorial heat, comfort and adjustability go a long way.
-Plus, not everyone is the same height or shape making it absolutely critical you can adjust a backpack to your height and torso size.
+If you’re sitting on the back of a motorbike or walking for a kilometer or two in the equatorial heat, comfort and adjustability are important.
+Plus, not everyone is the same height or shape.
+It is important to pick a pack that can adjust to your height and torso size.
 Hiking backpacks get used so often because they’re comfortable to carry.
-Fortunately a good travel backpack can do the same thing, without forcing you to carry your gear in an organization-less potato sack.
+Fortunately, a good travel backpack can do the same thing without forcing you to carry your gear in an organization-less potato sack.

-I actually field tested our Khmer Explorer Travel Set as a hiking backpack on a 75 km journey on Canada’s rugged West Coast Trail.
-It was comfortable even with 60 lbs in it, proving the point that a good travel backpack can be the best of both worlds.
+I actually field tested our Khmer Explorer Travel Set as a hiking backpack on a 75 km journey on Canada’s rugged West Coast Trail and it was extremely comfortable even with 60 lbs inside.
+A good travel backpack can be the best of both worlds!

 Stowable hip belt

-A robust hip belt takes the majority of the weight off your shoulders and back, making your pack more comfortable to carry.
-I know, you don’t see runway models wearing backpacks with hip belts, but they’re incredible to have for the times your shoulders and back get a bit sore.
-Plus, some travel backpacks provide a small hip belt pocket for phone storage and let you stow the hipbelt away and completely out of sight when you wish!
+A robust hip belt takes the majority of the weight off your shoulders and back, making your pack substantially more comfortable to carry over long distances.
+Plus, some packs provide a small hip belt pocket for phone storage and let you stow the hipbelt away and completely out of sight when you wish!

 Optional features to consider in a backpack for Thailand